 The Association of Senior Members (ASM) officially changed its name to the St Hugh’s Alumni Association at the Annual General Meeting (AGM) in June 2014.

 The St Hugh’s Alumni Association has been in existence since 1928.
 It is made up of everyone who has matriculated at St Hugh’s and proceeded to a higher degree or diploma, and all members of the Middle Common Room.
 The Principal and Fellows are also Life Members of the Association.

 The St Hugh’s Alumni Association works alongside the Development Office.
 Its aim is to promote continuing contact amongst Senior Members and with College drawing on a shared experience of friendship and scholarly adventure first encountered as students at St Hugh’s.

-The St Hugh’s Alumni Association edits the annual Chronicle recording life in College and news of Senior Members; is involved in the arrangements for the annual Gaudy dinner; and from time-to-time organises Colloquia on topics of particular interest to Senior Members.
+The St Hugh’s Alumni Association helps to produce the annual Chronicle recording life in College and news of Senior Members; is involved in the arrangements for the annual Gaudy dinner; and from time-to-time organises Colloquia on topics of particular interest to Senior Members.
 It also runs the National Network which enables Senior Members to meet one another in their local area.
 Other projects have included the St Hugh’s College Register 1886-1959, edited by Ann Soutter with Mary Clapinson, which can be bought from our online shop.
-Its Annual General Meeting is held each year as part of the College garden party.
+Its Annual General Meeting is held each year alongside the Alumni Association Lunch.

 The St Hugh’s Alumni Association Committee

 A small Committee meets regularly to plan these events.
 The Principal appoints the Governing Body Representative on the Committee.
 The current President is Veronica Lowe.
 We welcome ideas from Senior Members on useful initiatives the Association might take.

 The National Network

 Zena Sorokopud is the Alumni Association national coordinator.
 The aim of the network is to create a vibrant, thriving community of alumni who feel connected to College and each other, wherever they live.